RenderToolbox/mPbrt/README.md

 ```

 ### Containers
 Containers are holders for nested elements.
 For example the stuff that goes between `WorldBegin` and `WorldEnd` goes in a "World" container.
-Likewise for stuff that goes between `AttributeBegin` and `AttributeEnd`, and other  `Begin`/`End` sections.
+Likewise for stuff that goes in `AttributeBegin`/`AttributeEnd` sections, and other  `Begin`/`End` sections.

 Here is an example of creating an `AttributeBegin`/`AttributeEnd` section that holds a coordinate transform and a light source:
 ```